 a.
-54B - The conduct of exercises in the presence of Olvanan and North Torbian military forces is permitted
+54B - The conduct of exercises in the presence of Olvanan and Olvanan military forces is permitted a.
+55E - Ordering of diversions to all commercial and private vehicles, and persons on land for force protection purposes is authorized.

 19. DIVERSIONS